Superfields, nilpotent superfields and superschemes: How to deal with algebraic constraints.

-The reduced (affine) scheme $S_\red$ is obtained by setting the odd variables to zero, which gives quadratic relations \beq A^2=0,\qquad AF=0\,, \eeq so the algebra defining the affine scheme is Since $A$ is an even nilpotent, the scheme is not an algebraic variety.
+In order to study this scheme we start considering the algebra obtained by quotienting $\cO(\cL)$ by the odd nilpotents, that is, putting the odd coordinates to zero.
+The affine scheme that we obtain $\tilde\cL$ satisfies the quadratic relations \beq A^2=0,\qquad AF=0\,, \eeq so the algebra defining the affine scheme is Since $A$ is an even nilpotent, the scheme is not a supermanifold (nor algebraic variety).